jrozellOCV/QuizPython/README.md

    - Validate the JSON format

 4. **Adding to the Application**
+   - Place exam JSON files in the `exams/` folder
    - Add new questions to your exam JSON file
    - Maintain unique IDs for each question
    - Keep the JSON structure consistent